Gridcoin - The Cryptocurrency for Helping the Advanced Science

 There is only one way to generate new Gridcoins: a user has to create a block within the Gridcoin blockchain.
 Therefore the user needs Gridcoins that already participate in securing the blockchain to start with the Proof-of-Stake algorithm.
 Optionally, the user can join crowd computing within the BOINC network to increase the block subsidy and therefore generate more Gridcoins by creating a block.
-The amount of Gridcoins generated in a block depends on two parts: Firstly, the number of Gridcoins the user has for securing the blockchain.
+The amount of Gridcoins generated in a block depends on two parts: First, the number of Gridcoins the user has for securing the blockchain.
 No coins are lost in the process.
-Secondly, their relative BOINC contribution measured against the whole Gridcoin network BOINC contribution.
+Second, their relative BOINC contribution measured against the whole Gridcoin network BOINC contribution.

 How is the amount of Gridcoins generated in a block being calculated?

 A block reward necessarily includes interest and optionally contains research subsidy.

 Interest: The interest rate is 1.5% per annum.
 For example, six months after their last transaction or block creation, 1000 GRC will generate about 7.5 GRC of interest.
 The owner can collect that by creating a new block in the blockchain.

 Research: The research subsidy is added to the interest on block creation with the formula: = Magnitude x Magnitude Unit x days.
 For example, a user has a magnitude of 10.
 The magnitude unit is about 0.25.
 30 days after their last transaction or block creation, 1000 GRC will generate about 1.25 GRC of interest.
 Plus 10 * 0.25 * 30 = 75 GRC of research subsidy once they create a block.